Directed by: Mark Wentworth (UK) & Daniela Simmons (USA)

 - Clarity around life direction or purpose

-- New perspectives on relational, personal, or professional challenges
+- New perspectives on personal, relational, or professional challenges

 - Experiential learning related to roles, creativity, and human connection

-Participants will be invited to bring meaningful film moments and, through guided action methods, step into, reimagine, and explore these narratives as pathways to self-discovery.
+Participants are invited to bring meaningful film moments and, through guided action methods, step into, reimagine, and explore these narratives as pathways to self-discovery.Format and ExperienceThis workshop is fully experiential and self-exploratory, offering opportunities for:

 - Personal insight and reflection